Afghan police detain six men over killing of Japanese doctor Tetsu Nakamura | The Japan Times

-KABUL – Afghan police said Monday they have detained a total of six men in connection with last week’s shooting of a Japanese doctor who was a well-known aid worker in the central Asian country.
+KABUL – Afghan police said Monday they have detained a total of six men in connection with last week’s shooting of Tetsu Nakamura, a well-known Japanese aid worker in the country.

 Seven to eight assailants — three armed with automatic rifles and other firearms — were involved in the killing of Nakamura, 73, who was shot at close range with five bullets of a special kind not commonly seen in Afghanistan, the Afghan Interior Ministry said.